Germany Bulldozes Old Villages For Coal Despite Lower Emissions Goals

 Centuries-old villages across the country are being bulldozed to make way to mine brown coal — one of the filthiest and cheapest fossil fuels.
 As the world's biggest brown coal miner, Germany is at risk of missing its 2020 carbon emissions targets.

 The latest rural idyll threatened with destruction is the medieval village of Pödelwitz, in the eastern state of Saxony.
-Its quaint timber-framed houses stand empty and only 27 out of 200 villagers remain because the local miner MIBRAG wants to dig up the coal that lies beneath.
+Its quaint timber-framed houses stand empty and only 27 out of 200 villagers remain because mining company MIBRAG wants to dig up the coal that lies beneath.

 Elke Konrad, 62, lives in a neighboring village and has known Pödelwitz all her life.
 "It's such a shame," she laments.
 "The character and charm of the place has gone.
 There's nothing left."